ooni/probe-cli/docs/design/dd-003-step-by-step.md

 implement a specific tracing method for this use case.

-The last point is that there are scenarios in which one might be interested in triggering some follow up tests based on the results of some small bit of network operation.
-If the API is doing too much, I might not have the ability to hook myself into it and run the follow up experiment right after the operation I needed to do.
+The last point is that there are scenarios in which one might be interested in triggering some follow-up tests based on the results of some network operation.
+If the API is doing too much, I might not have the ability to hook me into it and run the follow-up experiment right after the operation I needed to do.

 #### Concluding remarks

-If we have a good way to collect observations, then certainly this approach has the advantage of having some "what you already know" vibes.
-It is also possible that we will end up writing very easy to maintain code using this style.
+If we have a way to collect observations, this approach certainly has the advantage of having some "what you already know" vibes.
+It is also possible that we will end up writing very easy-to-maintain code using this style.

-An interesting consideration is also whether we want to use this style for all experiments.
-It seems that a tracing based approach works fine for all the experiments where we are mostly investigating and logging events.
+Another interesting consideration is whether we want to use this style for all experiments.
+A tracing-based approach seems to work fine for all the experiments where we are primarily investigating and logging events.
-When interpretation is key, this tactic is definitely one of the best ways to be sure that our code is actually correct.
-It builds on a basic netxlite based vocabulary for expressing micro operations and calls for only using such a vocabulary.
+When interpretation is critical, this tactic is definitely one of the best ways to ensure that our code is correct.
+It builds on a basic netxlite-based vocabulary for expressing micro-operations and calls for only using such a vocabulary.

-For all the other experiments, we just probably want to split DNS and other operations, to get a chance to test all or many of the available IP addresses and use tracing within DNS and other operations.
+For all the other experiments, we just probably want to split DNS and other operations to get a chance to test all (or many) of the available IP addresses and use tracing within DNS and other operations.

 ### DNSLookup and Endpoint Measurements

 This approach is currently implemented as measurex.
-A DNSLookup measurement should be an obvious concept.
-I suppose instead it's less clear what's an endpoint measurement.
+A DNSLookup measurement should be an obvious concept, while it's probably less clear what's an endpoint measurement.
 So, let's clarify.

 An endpoint measurement is one of the following operations:

 1. given a TCP endpoint (IP address and port), TCP connect to it;

-2. given a TCP endpoint and a SNI, TCP connect and perform a TLS handshake;
+2. given a TCP endpoint and an SNI, TCP connect and perform a TLS handshake;

-3. given a QUIC endpoint and a SNI, QUIC handshake with it;
+3. given a QUIC endpoint and an SNI, QUIC handshake with it;

 4. given a TCP endpoint and an URL, TCP connect, then HTTP GET;

-5. given a TCP endpoint, a SNI and an URL, TCP connect, TLS handshake, then HTTP GET;
+5. given a TCP endpoint, an SNI, and an URL, TCP connect, TLS handshake, then HTTP GET;

-6. given a QUIC endpoint, a SNI and an URL, QUIC handshake, then HTTP GET.
+6. given a QUIC endpoint, an SNI, and an URL, QUIC handshake, then HTTP GET.

 Since
 [dnscheck](https://github.com/ooni/spec/blob/master/nettests/ts-028-dnscheck.md),
-it's obvious to us that we want to split DNS lookup and subsequent operations.
-The reason is that there's [endpoint based blocking and routing based censorship](https://ooni.org/post/2020-iran-dot/).
+it's evident to us that we want to split DNS lookup and subsequent operations.
+The reason is that there's [endpoint-based blocking and routing-based censorship](https://ooni.org/post/2020-iran-dot/).
 So, at least in the grand scheme of things, we want to test all the available IP addresses.
 (Then, there are concerns with doing that strictly, given that there may be many, but still...).
-Also, it's interesting to note that, at least in part, web connectivity was already testing many IP addresses, so that pattern was already in OONI somehow (at least for the most important experiment in terms of measuring web censorship.)
+Also, it's interesting to note that, at least in part, web connectivity was already testing many IP addresses, so that pattern was already in OONI somehow (at least for the most important experiment measuring web censorship.)

 Another interesting observation about the above set of operations is that each of them could fail exactly once.
-The DNSLookup could fail or yield addresses.
-TCP connect could fail or succeed.
-In the TCP connect plus TLS handshake case, if you fail the TCP connect you stop there.
+The DNSLookup could fail or yield addresses, and TCP connect could fail or succeed.
+In the TCP connect plus TLS handshake case, you stop there if you fail the TCP connect.
 And so on.

-Because of this reasoning, one could say that mostly the measurex tactic is equivalent to the previous one in terms of rather easily identifying the failed operation and filling the measurement.
-That seems an argument in favor of having a library containing code to simplify measurements.
+Because of this reasoning, one could say that the measurex tactic is equivalent to the previous one in relatively easily identifying the failed operation and filling the measurement.
+That seems to be an argument for having a library containing code to simplify measurements.
-However, at the same time, *we are again asking developers to learn a completely new API*.
+However, at the same time, *we are again asking developers to learn an entirely new API*.
 After careful consideration, it seems preferable to select an API that is closer to what a typical Go programmer would expect.